jansyk13/proxy/README.md

     * Litmus test
 * Reuses connections
 * HTTP pipelining
+* Flush on read complete events or on some size?
 * Fire events to correct part of channel pipeline ?
 Could speed up stuff
 ### Vocabulary:
 ```